mj-nehme/math_test/README.md

 Next steps:
 - Add documentation
+- Make it accessible on other platforms that don't have the same CPU architecture.
+Either:
-- Transform to Wasm (Handle the needed changes to be convertible)
+    - Transform to Wasm (Handle the needed changes to be convertible).
+And then embed it into some JS/HTML.
+    - Add a RESTful API (most likely Actix).
 - Perform the minor TODOs (mentioned in the code).